APEXTest/APEXTest_Repo/APEXTest/CATSTesting/SEORules-Cases/SEORules11.md

 # SEO Rules on Title metadata - Title duplicated values

 Page has one and only one "title" metadata.
-+ The title is "Extra title metadata is provided - SEO Rules | Microsoft Docs"
++ The title is "Extra title metadata is provided - SEO Rules"
 + The length is 45.

 > [!WARNING]